richmahn/en_tn/psa/002/intro.md

 #### Important figures of speech in this chapter ####

 ##### Metaphor #####
-"Today I have begotten you" is a metaphor meaning that God acknowledges the king as his special person.
+"Today I have begotten you" here is a metaphor meaning that God acknowledges the king as his special person.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 ## Links: ##